 After twenty minutes of frantic talks and questions with passer-by attendees of the market downstairs that day, the groups reassembled and post-it noted all the different opinions and ideas that the customers had expressed when asked about their take on the upcoming SFM expansion.

-These thoughts were all collated and compared for each group to select one key overriding problem that they felt needs to be addressed in order for the expansion to deliver highly positive customer experiences.
+These thoughts were all collated and compared for each group to select one key overriding problem that they felt needs to be addressed for the expansion to deliver highly positive customer experiences.

 The next step was then to brainstorm as many possible solutions to the identified problem, no matter how wacky or wild, to build up an array of activities that could be easily and quickly assessed for their viability and efficacy.